 The inferred values of luma and chroma equal to 0 associated with nnpfc_absent_input_pic_zero_flag equal to 1 were discussed, with a participant questioning the sensibility of these values.
 Another participant said a filter could recognize these as special values and do something different in response to them.
-Revisit.
+In the JVET plenary review of the first version of the BoG report, this was further discussed, with no change recommended.

 The next subitem is closely related.